Kgkkjjj/WebBrowser/README.md

 ## Updating

-When running from a git checkout, OpenB can update itself without any external scripts.
-Simply click the **Update** button in the toolbar and confirm the prompt.
-The browser will pull the latest changes from this repository and rebuild automatically.
-If OpenB was installed without the git data available, an error dialog will inform you that updating is not possible.
+OpenB can update itself by downloading the latest binary release from GitHub.
+Click the **Update** button on the toolbar and confirm the prompt.
+The browser will fetch the newest archive, install it over the current executable and then ask you to restart.
+If the necessary tools (`curl` or `wget` and `tar`) are not available, an error dialog is shown.

 ## Net Installer

-A script `net_installer.sh` is provided for installing OpenB directly from the internet.
-It performs a shallow clone of this repository, builds the browser and installs the `openb` binary to `/usr/local/bin`.
-The entire `data` directory is copied to `/usr/local/share/openb` so the browser can load the start page even when run outside the source tree.
-Any files in the `extensions` directory are installed to `/usr/local/share/openb/extensions` so custom scripts work system-wide.
+A script `net_installer.sh` installs OpenB from the internet without compiling.
+It downloads the latest release archive, extracts it and installs the `openb` binary to `/usr/local/bin`.
+The complete `data` directory is copied to `/usr/local/share/openb` so the start page works when running outside the source tree.
+Any JavaScript files from `extensions` are installed to `/usr/local/share/openb/extensions`.

 Run it with: